Please enter your email address to receive your personal one-time use unique coupon code - $100 off $1000:

 For instance, a low clarity eye-clean diamond will look identical to a flawless diamond assuming all else is equal (yet will cost far, far less).

-Currently, the only vendor offering sufficiently high-quality images on all of their diamonds for reviewing Clarity is James Allen.
+Currently, the only vendors offering sufficiently high-quality images on all of their diamonds for reviewing Clarity are James Allen and Blue Nile.
 With their technology, you are able to find this beautiful SI2 diamond that saves you almost 25% over a mediocre VS2.

 The GIA scale of diamond clarity ranges from best to worst: Internally Flawless (IF), Very Very Small Inclusions 1 (VVS1), Very Very Small Inclusions 2 (VVS2), Very Small Inclusions 1 (VS1), Very Small Inclusions 2 (VS2), Small Inclusions 1 (SI1), Small Inclusions 2 (SI2), Inclusions 1 (I1), Inclusions 2 (I2).

-For a 1 Carat Diamond engagement ring, we generally recommend a minimum of a VS2 grade, as most inclusions and blemishes will be invisible to the naked eye.
+For a 1 Carat Diamond, we generally recommend a minimum of a VS2 grade, as most inclusions and blemishes will be invisible to the naked eye.
 You may be able to find a SI1 with inclusions near the edges of the diamond–that, depending on shape, may be covered by the setting prongs.

 The maximum Clarity rating, within a reasonable budget, will usually be a VVS2, which provides no inclusions or blemishes to the naked eye.